nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 For an absolute endpoint URI the `serviceEndpoint` MUST be a string containing the URI.
 For a compound service the `serviceEndpoint` MUST contain a map containing references to absolute endpoint URI services.

-The service identifier MUST be constructed from the DID followed by a `#`, the service type, a `-` and an identifier unique to the DID document.
+The service identifier MUST be constructed from the DID followed by a `#` and an identifier.
+The service identifier MUST be unique to the DID document.

 Below is an example of a service registered by a care organization that uses the endpoints from a SaaS provider: